 Recovery from gynecomastia surgery is usually uneventful and rapid.
 Most patients return to non-strenuous activities of daily living within a few days.
-Dr. D’Amico will instruct you to wear a supportive vest for compression for several weeks after surgery.
+Dr. D’Amico & Dr. Ferrauiola will instruct you to wear a supportive vest for compression for several weeks after surgery.
 This is to encourage skin tightening and prevent fluid collection.
 Dr. D’Amico will advise you to avoid upper body exercise for the same time period.
 Lower body exercise, however, is acceptable as soon as you are comfortable.*

 When Can I Go Back to Work After Gynecomastia Surgery?

 Patients typically feel well enough to begin resuming light activities within two to three days after gynecomastia surgery.
 This may depend on the extensiveness of the procedure (liposuction vs. combination techniques and nipple repositioning).
 By one-week post-op, enough healing should have taken place to return to work.
 If an occupation requires heavy lifting or other strenuous activity, more time off may be needed.